-3.6. | Mandatory Class Attendance, ECTS Credits and Diploma
+2.6 Mandatory Class Attendance, ECTS Credits and Diploma

-In order to obtain the Final Diploma with the information of their mark and of the 3 ECTS gained, students need to attend, at least, 75% of classes and successfully pass the final test.
+In order to obtain the Final Diploma with the information of their mark and of the 3 ECTS gained, students need to attend a minimum of 80% of classes and successfully pass the final test.
 Should they not comply with this rule, the Diploma will not be issued and they will lose the right to acquire 3 ECTS.

-3.7. | Payment
+2.7 Payment

-The cost of the course is $275 \in$ .
+The cost of the course is 300€.
 The fee includes all pedagogical materials, book and photocopiables, as well as transportation to the cultural visits.